likeajumprope/RSE_Juelich/day3/Readme.md

 2. Then you will wrap these assert statements into functions and run them from within the Jupyter notebook.

-3. Next, you will create a deccated `test` folder in the root of your `research project folder`.
+3. Next, you will create a dedicated `test` folder in the root of your `research project folder`.
 You will create two files, one for each test function that you have created.
 You will then run these functions from the Jupyter notebook command line using `pytest`.

 4. You will create a Makefile and add the `pytest` command into it.
 You can now run the tests from the mMakefile.